-- 8.15 An alternative approach to comprehensive indexation is partial indexation, which reduces the complexities involved.
-Partial indexation involves adjusting particular items of income or deduction for inflation.
-Partial indexation measures adopted by various other countries include: - Explicit indexation of the basis of depreciable property and of revenue account property in calculating capital gains. - Only taxing a portion of the interest (for example, 60%) as a rough proxy for indexation. - 8.16 Inflation indexing depreciation deductions and sales of revenue account property or inflation indexing both these and inventories might be ways of both reducing higher EMTRs and also making EMTRs more consistent and neutral.

-Several OECD countries, including Chile, Costa Rica, Iceland, Mexico, the Netherlands and Turkey, index depreciation deductions for inflation.
-It would not reduce tax biases between debt and equity investment in companies with non-resident shareholders, and it would at times lead to investment subsidies.
+- 8.17 An alternative approach to comprehensive indexation is partial indexation, which reduces the complexities involved.
+Partial indexation involves adjusting particular items of income or expense for inflation.
+Partial indexation measures adopted by various other countries include: - explicit indexation of the basis of depreciable property and of revenue account property in calculating capital gains, and - only taxing a portion of interest (for example, 60%) as a rough proxy for indexation. - 8.18 Either inflation indexing depreciation deductions and sales of revenue account property or inflation indexing both these and inventories might be ways of both reducing higher EMTRs and making EMTRs more consistent and neutral.
+It would not reduce tax biases between debt and equity investment in companies with non-resident shareholders, and at times, it would lead to investment subsidies.
 At the same time, it might be a more neutral way of promoting investment in depreciable assets than the accelerated depreciation schemes examined in chapter 7.
 As with accelerated depreciation measures, it would be less prone to reduce the progressivity and integrity of the personal tax system than a company tax rate cut.